 Beyond the photo spots, Edinburgh is a great introduction to the beautifully rugged Scottish landscapes and traditional culture.

 It may be a little touristy, but you can pretty much find anything here including, Haggis, Whisky, Tablet Fudge, Irn-Bru, Tartan, Highland Cows, a Cèilidh, and pretty much anything you want fried can be.

 It really is one of the best cities in the UK that has something for everyone while they’re here.

-Edinburgh is a lot of fun self guided but there are wealth of tours to take to see the city in a different way too.
+Edinburgh is a lot of fun self-guided but there are a wealth of tours to take to see the city in a different way too.